arrow_back

 Augmented reality (AR) is not to be confused with Virtual Reality (VR).
 VR allows the user to navigate virtual worlds from any location.
 AR superimposes digital content (images, sounds, text) over a real-world environment.
 They overlap insomuch as they empower the user to navigate with extra information and context, opening up new kinds of interaction that would have seemed impossible before.

-AR has existed in some form since 1968 and the potential it represents has been a long-time fixture of science-fiction.
+AR has existed in some form since 1968 and the potential it represents has been a long-time fixture of science fiction.
 Increasingly, however, AR has moved from science-fiction to ‘science fact’ for the regular consumer — as smartphones become powerful and the supporting technology improves.
 It’s not just technology either, apps like Snapchat have made great strides in getting people comfortable with digital enhancements added to images in real-time by making it seem like a cute and fun addition to normal life.
-With increased adoption and normalisation, there is now space for great innovation in the AR space — with users now actively seeking ways to enhance their interactions.
+With increased adoption and normalization, there is now space for great innovation in the AR space — with users now actively seeking ways to enhance their interactions.

 With AR increasingly used by consumers for lifestyle and entertainment, it’s not hard to see that brands that can unlock the omnichannel conversion potential of the new medium will be at an advantage.